skaliaksei/Info/cv.md

 gmail: skaliaksei@gmail.com

 - #### About
-== Responsibility and respectful == attitude for my work is an indispensable part of me.
+==Responsibility and respectful== attitude for my work is an indispensable part of me.
 Lifelong learning and self-development are crucial for me.
 I am interested in web dev & computer graphics.
 I gained some experience of working in this area with small individual projects.
 As this area compliments  my studies at RS-School, I am keep to gain more experience in the field.
 For this reason, I am looking for a company willing to offer me interesting projects and time to learn job technologies.
 I would offer my full commitment, and be a pleasant and friendly addition to your team.
 I am therefore currently looking for a job or an internship as a front- end developer.

 - #### Skills
 ++== Technical ==++